jonathanbgrose/blog/index.md

 OK, put on your imagination hat with me.
 What if SQL stopped trying to be so agnostic, and created a more explicit `UPSERT` syntax that didn't require so many decision points?
 If you have a single table, which has at least one primary key with `UNIQUE`, and you just want to `UPSERT` one (or more) rows, then you don't need to create an `IF/ELSE` structure.
 You just do like the cave dwelling engineers who built our mainframes did, you just do a `WRITE` and walk away.

-This could look look identical to an insert:
+This could look identical to an insert:

 ```
 UPSERT INTO table(col1,col2,col3)